komrad36/Schematic/README.md

 # Schematic #
 Basic toy Lisp interpreter in a few hundred lines of C++.

+All functionality is contained in `main.cpp`.
+There's also a handy NatVis for natural human-readable viewing of Schematic Cells in Visual Studio, found in `CellViewer.natvis`.

 ## Explanation of Source Code ##

 ```cpp